Components -> Vitamins -> Fat soluble vitamins

 Consuming high doses of retinol, particularly in supplement form, may lead to toxicity and adverse health effects.
 These can include liver damage, bone abnormalities, birth defects, and skin changes.
 It is important to consult a healthcare professional before taking retinol supplements, especially if pregnant or planning to become pregnant.

-Can Retinol be harmful?
+Can retinol be harmful?

-What if your Retinol is low?
+What if your vitamin A is low?

-How do vegans get their Retinol intake?
+How do vegans get their retinol intake?

-Foods With High Retinol
+Foods With High Vitamin A (Retinol)

 Filters